Open Source · AI-Era Portfolio

 Economic Moats Compound

-The best businesses become harder to compete with over time — not easier.
+The best businesses become harder to compete with over time.
 Pricing power, switching costs, and network effects strengthen as the business scales, delivering above-market returns on capital for decades.

 AI Rewrites the Playbook

-Most competitive advantages are AI-vulnerable: interfaces, talent scarcity, and embedded business logic can all be automated.
-We weight proprietary data, regulatory lock-in, and network effects 60% more heavily — the moats AI cannot replicate.
+Most competitive advantages are AI-vulnerable.
+We weight proprietary data, regulatory lock-in, and network effects 60% more heavily — the moats AI cannot replicate or destroy.

 Concentration Beats Diversification